 The January 2017 SSD benefits statistics report shows 14,000 fewer disability beneficiaries than were listed in December’s report.
-Program statistical fluctuations are to be expected within the program on a month-to-month basis.
+Program statistical fluctuations are expected within the program during each 30-day period.
 This shift is quite similar to the reductions seen across previous months going back to October 2016.
 This continues the declining trend in beneficiary recipients seen steadily dropping throughout 2016.
 Keep in mind that this reduction in beneficiaries includes those who passed away, fraudulent claims, and individuals who went back into the workforce during the last 30 days.

-Glancing over the January 2017 SSD benefits statistics report, it appears that beneficiaries received a very slight monetary average increase of $.14 this month.
+The January 2017 SSD benefits statistics report shows beneficiaries received a very slight monetary average increase of $.14 this month.
 This is a much smaller lift than occurred in December, but it’s also part of continuing trend of gradual monetary increases every month since March 2016.
 This month’s increase may seem negligible, but any additional income can be crucial for beneficiaries trying to make ends meet.
-The chart below maps out the SSD monthly monetary averages paid to disabled workers, spouses of disabled workers and children of disabled workers for the previous 12 months.
+The chart below maps out the SSD monthly monetary averages paid to disabled workers, spouses of disabled workers and children of disabled workers during the last 12 months.

 How to Get Legal Help

 Thinking about filing your own Social Security disability claim?
 Before you do, speak to an advocate or attorney about your case.
-Professional disability advocates and attorneys already know the ins and outs of how this program works and can help qualified individuals file initial claims or appeal a denial.
+Professional disability advocates and attorneys already know the ins and outs of how this program works.
+They also make you 3x more likely to win benefits the first time you apply.
 Additionally, legal representatives can help you collect adequate medical evidence needed to support your claim, request claim status updates from the SSA, and represent your appeal in court, if needed.